apache/echarts-doc/en/option/partial/1d-data.md

     // name of data item
     name: 'data2',
     value : 56,
-    //special self-define tooltip, only valid for this data item tooltip:{},
+    // user-defined label format that only useful for this data item
+    label: {},
-    //special self-define itemStyle, only valid for this data item itemStyle:{}
+    // user-defined special itemStyle that only useful for this data item itemStyle:{}
 }]
 ```